knokknok

 The Korean Alternative: Retinal (Retinaldehyde)

-Korean beauty brands have embraced retinal (retinaldehyde) as a middle ground between retinol and prescription retinoids.
+Korean beauty brands have embraced retinal (retinaldehyde) as a scientifically superior middle ground between retinol and prescription retinoids.
 Retinal is:

-• Better for anti-aging than adapalene — Stronger collagen stimulation than adapalene while remaining OTC
+• Better for anti-aging than adapalene — stronger collagen stimulation while remaining OTC

 Top Korean Retinal Products